Jamie Chung on ClassPass, Meditation Apps, and Wellness Retreats

 Actress Jamie Chung lives a bicoastal life, splitting her days between Los Angeles, where she shares a home with actor husband Bryan Greenberg, and New York City.
 So it’s no surprise that the Gotham and Once Upon a Time star (and What the Chung blogger) finds herself constantly on the go and often having to work out in her various hotel rooms.
-The Cut caught up with Chung at a recent dinner for Ford Motor Co.’s annual consumer trends report, to chat about her favorite fitness apps, meditation, and drinking her vegetables.
+The Cut caught up with Chung at a recent dinner for Ford Motor Co.’s “Looking Further With Ford” trend report, to chat about her favorite fitness apps, meditation, and drinking her vegetables.

 Wellness, to me, is: Taking care of your body as well as your mind.
 It’s having a quiet consciousness; being calm mentally as well as physically.